 Why Your Coaching Style Should Be Intentionally Left Blank…

-This is because if a document had a printing issue, there might be serious consequences.
-More importantly, imagine all of the inquiries and anxiety from readers if they came across a blank page without it being intentional.
+Imagine if that document had a printing issue, then there might be serious consequences.
+More importantly, imagine all of the possible inquiries and anxiety from readers if they came across a blank page without it being intentional.

 Coaching is basically the same way.

-Our team and players and co-workers want to know what pages are left intentionally blank.
+Our team, players, family, and co-workers ALL want to know what pages are left intentionally blank.

-Remember, it’s not what you know as a coach, it’s what they HEAR!
+Remember, it’s not what you KNOW, it’s what they HEAR!

 One of the biggest frustrations of numerous coaches in business and athletics is that people struggle with troubleshooting, problem-solving, making adjustments, and thinking on their own.
 They are usually wonderful at doing what is expected, but not finding a way on their own…